Pro-fertility diet ✔

 However, before we dive into all the science over the posts to come, we thought it best to give you a few everyday strategies to reduce your toxin exposure.

-Use non-toxic personal care products.
-Many of your favorite everyday products likely contain a wide variety of ingredients that can harm fertility – luckily safer options are available.
+Many of your favorite everyday products likely contain a wide variety of chemicals that can harm fertility – luckily safer options are available.
+Searching for products that are BPA-free or don’t contain phthalates or parabens is a great start.

-Mop and dust regularly.
-Dr. Haas hates dusting but has gotten on board with this necessary household chore after learning that toxic chemicals like lead, flame retardants and pesticides are present in household dust.
+Dr. Haas hates dusting but has gotten on board with this necessary household chore after learning that toxic chemicals like lead, flame retardants, solvents, and pesticides are present in household dust.
 Don’t let those dusty bunnies build up.

-Clean with non-toxic products.
-Just like those personal care products, cleaning products are packed with several ingredients that can harm fertility.
+Just like those personal care products, cleaning products are packed with several chemicals that are linked to female infertility.
 There are many effective yet safe products on the market as well as a number of natural cleaners courtesy of mother nature.

-Limit foods high in saturated animal fat.
-Certain toxic chemicals build up in animal fat more than others and are then introduced into our bodies when we eat them.
+Certain toxic chemicals build up in animal fat more than others and are introduced into our bodies when we eat them.
 Yet another reason to give plant-based proteins a try (check out our post on proteins for more reasons why you should eat plant protein while TTC).

-Avoid pesticides and herbicides.
-No one would willingly drink a bottle of water weed killer, but their residues are found on many foods.
+No one would willingly drink a bottle of weed killer, but their residues are found on many foods.
 Whenever possible, eat organic food, and always wash your produce.
-If organic is not realistic, choose fruits and vegetables with the least pesticide residue (the topic of our final blog in the environmental toxins mini-series).
+If organic is not realistic, choose fruits and vegetables with the least pesticide residue (the topic of our final blog in the environmental toxins mini-series on our site).

 These are just some general actions to start implementing today.
 Make sure to check out more detailed actions related to specific toxins in our other posts.

-When they are first brought to your attention, the topic of environmental toxins can be quite scary.
+When they are first brought to your attention, the topic of environmental chemicals can be quite scary.
 They still frighten us after working to minimize them from our lives.

 P.S.
 Don’t forget to check out our individual posts about each of the top 3 environmental toxins threatening your fertility.